10 Best DreamHost Alternative Services for 2022

 - A large number of available domain extensions

-- Each account packs free site builder and professional designs
+- Each account packs a free site builder and professional designs

 - NameCheap is perfect for cheap domains and renewals

-- NameCheap also serve cheaper hosting plans with cPanel
+- NameCheap also serves cheaper hosting plans with cPanel

 - GoDaddy is a bit expensive than DreamHost and NameCheap